arduino/docs-content/content/software/app-lab/2.configure/1.config/config.md

 1. **Board Configuration:**
    - _Keyboard Layout._ Choose your preferred keyboard layout.
 This is essential if you plan to use the board in Standalone (SBC) mode with a physical keyboard.
-   - _Board Name._ Assign a unique name to your UNO Q. This name will identify your board in the App Lab interface and on your local network (e.g., `my-uno-q.local`).
+   - _Board Name._ Assign a unique name to your board.
+This name will identify your board in the App Lab interface and on your local network (e.g., `my-board.local`).
    ![Selecting a board in Arduino App Lab.](../../assets/configuration/initial/board-configuration.png)
 1. **Network Setup:** Select your local Wi-Fi network and enter the password.
 An internet connection is required for downloading "Bricks" and system updates.
 When your board connects to the Internet, it will automatically check for software updates.
 1. **Set Linux Password:** Create a custom password for the default `arduino` user account.